parse-community/docs/_includes/php/queries.md

 $query->limit(25);

 $response = $query->find();
-$response['count'] // Returns 200 the total number of objects dispite limit / skip
+$response['count'] // Returns 200 the total number of objects despite limit / skip
 $response['results'] // Returns 25 objects

 // As of PHP 7.1 you can use Array Destructuring